"Uveitis and Beyond” an interview with Dr. Eduardo Uchiyama

-As part of our ongoing series, we sat down with one of RCA’s leading uveitis retinal specialist, Dr. Eduardo Uchiyama of Retina Group of Florida, Fort Lauderdale, to learn how the eye is the gateway to health in the body.
+As part of our ongoing series, we sat down with one of RCA’s leading uveitis retinal specialist, Dr. Eduardo Uchiyama, of Retina Group of Florida, in Fort Lauderdale, to learn how the eye is the gateway to health in the body.

 How did your upbringing in Peru impact and inspire you to come to the United States and study ophthalmology?

 My father is a doctor, a gynecologist, and my mother is a nurse, so from an early age I remember spending a lot of time at the hospital and I knew early on I wanted to be a doctor.
 My dad used to tell me stories about a friend of his who upon completion of medical school in Peru went to the US and became a very successful ophthalmologist.
 My father greatly admired this man and his path to medical success was very impactful on my young, impressionable mind.

 In Peru, if you want to be a doctor, you must apply right after completing high school.
 Most people are probably not ready to make that commitment at such a young age, but that was not a problem for me.
 So, at age 16, I applied to medical school and was able to get a spot.
 I went to school for seven years, and by my final year, I had decided to become an ophthalmologist, and to go where the best possible training was available, and that place was the US.
 I knew it was not going be easy coming from Peru, but it was my dream, and at age 23, I moved to the US to try to make it a reality.

 You are a uveitis doctor.
 What made you pursue that specialty?